mattijn/gprof2dot_magic/README.md

 # gprof2dot_magic
-Magic function for gprof2dot to profile any statement as a dot graph
+Magic function for gprof2dot to profile any statement as a DOT graph

 # installation